A nurse may hold a multistate license, issued by the home state/primary state of residence, in only one party state at a time.

 Compact state nurses who have multiple residences may designate only one state as their primary state of residence, and should evidence that choice in the foregoing types of records.
 Verification of these types of records may be required.

-If a nurse changes primary state of residence by moving between two (2) party states, the nurse must apply for licensure in the new home state, and the multistate license issued by the prior home state will be deactivated in accordance with applicable rules adopted by the Commission.
+If a nurse changes their primary state of residence by moving between two compact states, they are expected to apply for multi-state licensure in their new home state, and the multistate license issued by the prior home state will be deactivated in accordance with applicable rules adopted by the Commission.
+A nurse should not wait until the former license is about to expire before they apply for the multi-state license in their new primary state of residence.